ShifaRestuf/iNumaki-Tv/README.md

 - Support for Android TV / Google TV home list and PlayNext
 - All Watchlist & History is saved locally – I don’t have any server to save your watch & history 🤣 So don’t worry.

-## Open Source
+## Data safety
-Source code is a [Discord](https://discord.com/invite/RRjfaHrNmz).
-Release of source code may make *source website* prevent this apps to run, but hope it work fine for long, and you will help me update it when it break 😂.
+Safety starts with understanding how developers collect and share your data.
+Data privacy and security practices may vary based on your use, region, and age.
+The developer provided this information and may update it over time.
 And Please Contribute your bugfixes, reports & suggestions for next better update.
 If you find it useful, donation is welcome.

 ## WebView Based?